 Modern cars have become complex digital devices.
 Therefore, Automotive Cyber Security is one of the most important issues.
 The escar conference provides a forum for collaboration among private industry, academia and government, regarding modern in-vehicle Cyber Security threats and vulnerabilities as well as risk mitigation and countermeasures.
 International and high-quality speakers give recent insights and encourage discussions.

-It’s the 17th escar in Europe!
+It’s the 18th escar in Europe!
 Since it started in 2003, the escar conference established itself as a world’s leading conference in the field of Automotive Cyber Security.
 Due to its continuous success, the conference is now organized internationally in Europe, USA and Asia.
-Last year’s European conference in Brussels, Belgium reached the highest number of attendees since it started.
-Be a part of the 17th escar Europe, meet interesting people and listen to insightful talks.
+Last year’s European conference in Stuttgart, Germany reached the highest number of attendees since it started.
+Be a part of the 18th escar Europe, meet interesting people and listen to insightful talks.